mynah22/Homelab-Guides/firstConfig.md

     - **How to get to the RAID menu**
         1. Turn server on.
 Hold power button for about a second, and after a little while you will be presented with the Boot Screen
         2. Once you see the F9 and F11 options, **start pressing F8** - this is the only chance you have to enter the RAID menu.
-You can stop once the screen goes black

             ![press f8 here](screenshots/firstConfig/proLiantInitialBoot.jpg)

+            You can stop pressing F8 once the screen goes black

         3. The ILO menu will load.
 Press DOWN, ENTER and ENTER to exit that menu (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantILO1.jpg) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantILO2.jpg) [3](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantILO3.jpg) )
         1. IMMEDIATELY start pressing F8 -  you must press F8 while the RAID controller loads:

             ![raid controller loading](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidController.jpg)

     - **Initializing disks**